 6 months of work, then 6 months of travel

 Most Au Pair contracts are 6 months long, which is the longest time you are allowed to stay with one single employer in Australia, if you’re on a Working Holiday Visa.
-According to this, most positions will not permit you to stay longer than that.
+However since July 2019, you might be able to stay longer with your employer.
+You need to request permission from the immigration to do so.
+According to this, most positions will not permit you to stay longer than the 6 months mark.
 Nevertheless, a period of 6 months is the perfect amount of time to save up for the traveling part of your stay in Australia.
 Also, it is rather difficult to find positions for shorter periods, as the families and children usually prefer someone who can stay as long as possible, for practical reasons.

 My personal experience as an Au Pair